svenson95/angular-challenges/docs/src/content/docs/challenges/angular/48-pipe-alternative.md

 ## Information

 This is the fourth and last of four `@Pipe()` challenges, the goal of this series is to master pipes in Angular.
-But this part isn’t really about pipes, but it’ll help to better understand the concept of pipes.
+But this part isn’t really about pipes, it’ll help you to better understand the concept of pipes though.

 For those who crave for maximum performance.
 And less boilerplate.